nhsconnect/CareConnect-API-Core/index.md

 - <b>MUST</b> – these search parameters MUST be implemented for the specified resource type
 - <b>SHOULD</b> – these search parameters are expected to be implemented, if the data to support the query is present in the host system

-Additional search parameters can be added to reflect local requirements.
+Additional search parameters MAY be added to reflect local requirements.

 To be conformant, provider systems are required to implement all of the MUST parameters.

-All search parameters must be described in the FHIR CapabilityStatement.
+All search parameters MUST be described in the FHIR CapabilityStatement.